RakhithJK/dbeaver-cloudbeaver-wiki/Run-Docker-Container.md

 ### Run Cloudbeaver server with non-root user

-before container starts you must build your own image with an user inside.
+If you want to run CloudBeaver with a non-root user, you have to build your own image with a user inside before the container starts.

 Create **Dockerfile** which contains:
 ```
 FROM dbeaver/cloudbeaver:latest